On the Emergence of Induction Heads for In-Context Learning: Induction Heads in Simplified Transformers

+Our model has a total of $28 D^2$ parameters.
 However, as we show below, the training dynamics on our data distribution remain constrained to a 19-dimensional subspace that we index using {19 pseudo-parameters}.
 Our theoretical result is based on the following assumptions: